Skip to main content

 Pros

-• Reputable broker with a long track record
+• Long track record

 Cons

-• High minimum initial deposit
+• High minimum deposit (varies between countries)

 To summarize, here’s our list of eToro Alternatives:

-#1 Interactive Brokers Best global broker overall
+1. Interactive Brokers: Best global broker overall

-#2 Trading 212 Best for commission-free stocks and ETFs
+2. Trading 212: Best for commission-free stocks and ETFs

-#3 DEGIRO Best European broker for commission-free ETFs
+3. DEGIRO: Best European broker for commission-free ETFs

-#4 Plus500 Best for CFD trading
+4. Plus500: Best for CFD trading

-#5 Saxo Bank Best broker for experienced traders
+5. Saxo Bank: Best broker for experienced traders

 When choosing a broker, you have to define your priorities.
 Some brokers offer a wider choice of financial products and advanced trading tools, while others (like eToro) offer lower fees and more intuitive platforms.
 Needless to say, each broker has its pros and cons.
 There is no such thing as a broker that fits everyone’s needs.